AD4GD/pilot-2-biodiversity/graphab/readme.md

 The parameters listed above might be tweaked if Graphab is run on a HPC cluster.

 #### STATISTICS AND VISUALISATION

+**Logs** are saved to `logs/` directory for each processing block, and the performance of each block and total time spent on processing is written to `main.log`.

 Computed indices can be explored in CSVs in the output folder for each case study, `graphab/data/{case_study}/output`, for example `graphab/data/cat_aggr_buf_390m_test/output`:
 - `stats_glob.csv` describes all global connectivity metrics for case study, filtered by year, habitat and graph